01-edu/public/subjects/btreetransplant.fr.md

 ### Instructions

-In order to move subtrees around within the binary search tree, write a function, BTreeTransplant, which replaces the subtree started by node with the node called 'rplc' in the tree given by root.
+In order to move subtrees around within the binary search tree, write a function, `BTreeTransplant`, which replaces the subtree started by `node` with the node called `rplc` in the tree given by `root`.

 This function must have the following signature.